cookgreen/Yuris-Revenge/README.md

 release-20200202

 ## Build
+### Windows
-Run "make.cmd" on Windows and type "all" in the terminal or run "make" on Linux/MacOS
+Run "make.cmd" on Windows and type "all" in the terminal
+### Linux/MacOS
+Run "make" on Linux/MacOS

 ## Wiki
 You can check more information on wiki: